rags2riches-prog/kube-security/index.md

 ---
 layout: default
 title: kube-security

 ---

-# Simplify Kubernetes Developments.
+# Simplify Kubernetes Developments
-## Identify Cluster Vulnerabilities in Minutes, For Free. {#h2--value-proposition}
+## Identify Cluster Vulnerabilities in Minutes, For Free.

 > We provide flexible Kubernetes-as-a-Service solutions for dynamic organizations.
 You do not have to invest huge resources to make your cluster work exactly as it should.